dmytrochumakov/blog/content/posts/post-1/index.md

 draft = false
 +++

-### In this article:

-- What is a Visitor Pattern?
-- What problems does it solve?
-- Real-world code example

 ### What is a Visitor Pattern?
 > The Visitor Pattern helps add new capabilities to a composite of objects.